Rising Star Award

-Nominations for the Rising Star Award 2017 will open on Wednesday 26 October.
+Nominations for the Rising Star Award 2017 are open.

 Nominees who make this year’s long-list will be asked to provide a submission to the judges, with the shortlist being contacted in late January for their additional evidence (which will include a short video).

 With thanks to our judging panel for 2017.

 - Claire Battles, Balfour Beatty